Apple App Store Fees vs Stripe: Stripe Integration for iOS and Avoiding Apple’s App Store Commission

 Apple has officially updated its App Review Guidelines to comply with the recent U.S. court decision.

-Developers publishing apps on the U.S. App Store are now allowed to add external payment links without Apple's involvement under the new guidelines.
+Developers publishing apps on the U.S. App Store are now allowed to add external payment links without Apple’s involvement under the new guidelines, with external links subject to apple’s guidelines under the updated rules.

 Apple had been allowing limited external linking in the past, but under pressure from judicial rulings, they were still trying to charge a 27% commission for these transactions.
 This was held to be anti-competitive and ordered that Apple should allow proper access for other payment systems.